 - Convenient for those who travel

 - Easy to wear

-My recommendation: the IntelliGuard Pro Mouthpiece Night guard
+My Pick: The IntelliGuard Pro Mouthpiece Night guard

 The IntelliGuard Pro Mouthpiece Adjustable Night Guard Bruxism Sleep Aid is my recommendation for an over-the-counter oral appliance for sleep apnea.